sparkfun/SparkFun_LoRaSerial/docs/quick_start.md

 <sup>1</sup> The radios default to a published encryption key.
 For maximum security, we recommend changing the key using the training process.

-Use cases:

-* P2P data from a sensor
-* P2P high data rate
-* P2P maximum Distance
-* Multipoint for GNSS RTK
-* Virtual Circuit for

-### Data From A Sensor

 LoRaSerial is designed to get small amounts of data from point A to point B as easily as possible.
-If you've got a sensor, or Arduino, or any device that can output serial, it can transmit data
+If you've got a sensor, or Arduino, or any device that can output serial, then it can transmit data over long distances.
+LoRaSerial has been used to send data over 9 miles (14km) line-of-sight.